pschwede/AnchorBot/README.md

 and idle while showing some text in a browser.

 So I came to the idea to write a script that does the main things I needed automatically while browsing or coding.
-It's loop would be, to pull rss-feeds and other news streams, display them in a pleasuring way and find out what might interesting to the reader most likely.
+It's loop would be, to download news streams like rss and twitter, display them in a pleasuring way and find out what might interesting to the reader most likely.

 The importance of news could be detected by…